psrpinto/paymill-bundle/Resources/doc/setup.md

 ## Create database tables
 JMSPaymentCoreBundle needs a few database tables so you'll have to create them.
 If you want to know more about the data model see [JMSPaymentCoreBundle's documentation](http://jmsyst.com/bundles/JMSPaymentCoreBundle/master/model).

-If you're not using [database migrations](http://symfony.com/doc/current/bundles/DoctrineMigrationsBundle/index.html), you can create the new tables with following command:
+If you're using [database migrations](http://symfony.com/doc/current/bundles/DoctrineMigrationsBundle/index.html), you can create the new tables with following commands:

-    $ php app/console doctrine:schema:update

-Or, if you are using migrations:

     php app/console doctrine:migrations:diff
     php app/console doctrine:migrations:migrate

+Or, if you're not using migrations:

+    php app/console doctrine:schema:update